New Record Weight Set At Roland Pumpkin Fair - PembinaValleyOnline.com

-Charlie Bernstrom from Lancaster, Minnesota has repeated as champion of the Roland Pumpkin Fair Great Pumpkin Commonwealth weigh-off far surpassing his winning weight last year's at 1,753.5 pounds, Bernstrom's prize-winning pumpkin was 255 pounds heavier than his 2017 entry at 1.498.5 pounds.
+Charlie Bernstrom from Lancaster, Minnesota has repeated as champion of the Roland Pumpkin Fair Great Pumpkin Commonwealth weigh-off far surpassing his winning weight last year by clocking in at 1,753.5 pounds.
+Bernstrom's prize-winning pumpkin was 255 pounds heavier than his 2017 entry that was 1.498.5 pounds.

 "Like I said last year, you get them to the scale, and it makes you feel pretty good, there's a lot of stress that goes on throughout the year," said Bernstrom shortly after finding out he was the winner.